-A service of remembrance has taken place this afternoon (Monday) for those killed and seriously injured on the roads of North Yorkshire.
+A service of remembrance took place this week for those killed and seriously injured on the roads of North Yorkshire.

-The Oakleaf service was held at Ripon Cathedral.
+The Oakleaf service was held at Ripon Cathedral on Monday (17th November).

 Family and friends attended to remember their sons, daughters, mothers, fathers, grandchildren, grandparents, husbands, wives, brothers, sisters, partners and friends.